Electrophysiology

 When should I see an electrophysiologist?

-Your primary care doctor or cardiologist may also refer you to an electrophysiologist if routine tests suggest an abnormal heart rhythm, or if you already have a condition such as atrial fibrillation, supraventricular tachycardia, or ventricular arrhythmia.
-In some cases, an electrophysiologist is the right specialist to determine whether you would benefit from treatments like catheter ablation, a pacemaker, or an implantable defibrillator.
+Your doctor may also refer you to an electrophysiologist if tests reveal an abnormal heart rhythm or if you have a condition like atrial fibrillation, supraventricular tachycardia, or ventricular arrhythmia.
+An electrophysiologist is the right specialist to determine if you could benefit from treatments like catheter ablation, a pacemaker, or an implantable defibrillator.

-Our electrophysiology team is here to provide answers, peace of mind, and advanced care options tailored to your needs.
-If you’re unsure whether your symptoms require specialized attention, scheduling a consultation can help you better understand your heart health and take the right next step toward lasting well-being.
+Our team is here to provide answers and advanced care tailored to your needs.
+If you're unsure, a consultation can help you understand your heart health and take the right next step.

 Providers